mlammens/FRAL-herbarium/manuscript/Aiello-Lammens-Reconstructing-F-alnus-spread.md

 These records were georeferenced to the county level.
 Grouping these records, I calculated the number of records through time, the area of occupancy through time, and the number of counties occupied through time, as described above.

-I compared the trends for *F. alnus* and the group of associated species for both area of occupancy through time and counties occupied through time in a similar manner to Delisle et al. (2003), who used herbarium records to investigate the spread of six non-native species in Quebec, Canada.
-They compared trends in area of occupancy through time by dividing the cumulative number of occupied 10x10 km grid cells for each non-native plant by the cumulative number of cells occupied by a group of five native species, yielding a proportion of non-native to native occupied cells for each year of their study period.
-It is important to note that a major assumption in the interpretation of this analysis is that spatial growth of native plants in the herbaria dataset does not represent the spread for these plants *per se*, but rather represents the increase in spatial coverage of herbaria records in general (i.e., an increase in the number of locations where samples are collected).
+I compared patterns of change in area of occupancy and conuties occupied through time for *F. alnus* versus the associated species following a similar approach as Delisle et al. [-@Delisle2003].
+I divided the occupied area (number of counties) of *F. alnus* by that for the associated species separately for annual time steps spanning 1879 to 201X, which yielded a proportion of non-native to native occupied area for each year of the study period.
+Assuming the increases in area of occupancy of native plants through time represents an increase in spatial coverage of herbaria records in general, rather then the spread for those plants *per se*, then we can using changes in this proportion as a measure of the rate of spread of *F. alnus*.
-Thus, if the proportion of occupied cells between non-native and native plants is increasing through time, this represents periods during which the spatial coverage of records for the non-native plant outpaces the background increase in spatial coverage.
-This can be interpreted as the result of the non-native plant rapidly spreading in space.
+Specifically, if the proportion increases through time, this then represents periods during which the spatial coverage of records for the non-native plant outpaces the background increase in spatial coverage [@Delisle2003], which can be interpreted as the result of rapid spatial spread.

-In this study, I was interested in examining spatial spread in a larger region than that studied in (Delisle et al. 2003), as well as in using records from multiple herbaria across the full naturalized range of *F. alnus*.
-This lead to several presence records for the group of associated species being located in areas where *F. alnus* has not been observed, most likely due to the larger niche breadth of some of the associated species compared to *F. alnus,* (e.g., *Fraxinus americana* (White Ash), as determined by examining the Biota of North America Program – North American Plant Atlas; Kartesz 2013).
-Add citation into final draft: Kartesz, J.T., The Biota of North America Program (BONAP).
+In this study, I was interested in examining a spatial spread across a larger region than this method has been applied to previously [e.g., @Delisle2003].
+A corresponding complication was my dataset consisted of records from multiple herbaria across the naturalized range of *F. alnus*.

+This lead to several presence records for the group of associated species being located in areas where *F. alnus* has not been observed; likely the result of larger niche breadths for some of the associated species (e.g., *Fraxinus americana* (White Ash), as determined by examining the Biota of North America Program – North American Plant Atlas; Kartesz 2013).
+*Add citation into final draft: Kartesz, J.T., The Biota of North America Program (BONAP).
 2013. *North American Plant Atlas.* (http://www.bonap.org/napa.html).
 Chapel Hill, N.C. [maps generated from Kartesz, J.T.
 2013.
 Floristic Synthesis of North America, Version 1.0.
-Biota of North America Program (BONAP). (in press)].
-Including these records in my analysis had the effect of increasing the area of occupancy measures for the group of associated species compared to the possible area of occupancy for *F. alnus*.
-Similarly, the historical presence record dataset I manually constructed included records of *F. alnus* from institutions from which associated species records were not collected (e.g., Miami University Herbarium and Rutgers Herbarium).
-The records acquired from these institutions were largely geographically restricted (for example, primarily located in the states of Ohio and New Jersey for the institutions mentioned), and these locations were not always represented well in the larger group of associated species dataset.
+Biota of North America Program (BONAP). (in press)].*
+Including these records increased the area of occupancy measures for the group of associated species compared to the possible area of occupancy for *F. alnus*.
+Similarly, associated species records were not collected from all of the herbaria from which *F. alnus* records were collected.
+Thus some *F. alnus* occurrence locations were not were not represented well in the group of associated species dataset.

+## Continue editing here

 Therefore, including these records has the effect of increasing the area of occupancy of *F. alnus* compared to the possible area of occupancy for the group of associated species.
 To account for both of these issues, I examined the ratio of cumulative area of occupancy of *F. alnus* to the cumulative area of occupancy of the associated group of species, limiting the records used to an area of coarse spatial overlap for both datasets.
 I defined the spatial overlap by creating a map of equal sized grid cells, again for the area of interest defined above, where each grid cell was 30 x 30 arc minutes (i.e., 0.5° or approximately 50 x 50 km).
 As described in *Area of occupancy through time*, each record was assigned membership to one 30’ grid cell based on its latitude and longitude value.
 I then constructed restricted *F. alnus* and associated species occurrence datasets, in which only records that occurred in a 30’ grid cell occupied by at least one record from *both* datasets during the study period.
 Using these restricted datasets, I calculated the ratio of the increase in the cumulative area of occupancy of *F. alnus* to the group of associated species.
 In a separate analysis I compared the cumulative number of counties occupied through time, while accounting for similar concerns regarding falsely sampling regions in space that are unsuitable to *F. alnus*.
 I only included records from counties that were occupied at some time by both *F. alnus* and one of the associated plants.
 In this case, the ratio of the cumulative number of counties occupied at the end of the study period had to equal 1.0.
 The growth rates for the cumulative number of grid cells occupied and the cumulative number of counties occupied were compared between *F. alnus* and the group of associated species.
 To compare the growth rates I divided the annual growth rate of *F. alnus* records by the annual growth rate of the entire group of associated species.

 *Comparison of number of records through time*